zenomt/webid-auth-protocol/README.md

-[Cross-Origin Resource Sharing (CORS)][CORS] restrictions, and have full access to all request and response headers of all HTTP transactions (including ones to OIDC Providers), and therefore can impersonate any `redirect_uri` (and therefore any application identifier) whether it is associated with the application or not.
+[Cross-Origin Resource Sharing (CORS)][CORS] restrictions, and have full access to all request and response headers of all HTTP transactions (including ones to OIDC Providers), and therefore can impersonate any `redirect_uri` (and therefore any application identifier) or origin, whether associated with the application or not.

-The presence and use of a `redirect_uri` with the above APIs (either directly or in an `id_token`) indicates only that the authenticated WebID asserts that the URI identifies an application she has consented to use.
+The presence and use of a `redirect_uri` with the above APIs (either directly in the WebID-TLS mode or extracted from an `id_token` in the WebID-OIDC mode) indicates only that the authenticated WebID asserts that the URI identifies an application she has consented to use.
 It does not guarantee that any particular URI was actually followed.
-The WebID making this assertion is the only party that should assign a trustability to any `redirect_uri`.
+The WebID making this assertion is the only party that should assign a trustability to any such URI.
 This distinction **SHOULD** be considered when making access control decisions.

 ### Nonce Considerations